floriangardin/harmonics/system/compo_system_prompt.md

 #### Accompaniment
 - Vary rhythm and texture adapted to the style of the piece.
 - Vary between arpeggios and blocked chords.
+- Use different accompaniments for different instruments, don't hesitate to use multiple accompaniments lines for each bars.

 #### Musical Expression
 - Control dynamics with crescendos and diminuendos rather than sudden changes.
 - Use tempo modifications for natural phrasing.
 - Create polyphonic textures with distinct rhythmic variations.

+#### Techniques
+- Use technics to give more expressiveness to the music.
+- Use different technics for different instruments to add contrast.

 #### Repetitions